 July 29, 2020

-If you hear a faint click or two when your AC starts up, you probably have nothing to worry about.
+If you hear a faint click or two when your air conditioner starts up, you probably have nothing to worry about.
 That’s just your thermostat signaling your system to cycle on.
-However, if you hear prolonged clicking and/or your AC is not cooling your home, there’s an issue with your system.
+However, if you hear prolonged clicking noises and/or your AC is not cooling your home, there’s an issue with your system.

-A clicking noise is usually due to an electrical issue.
-However, there could be a variety of other reasons that your AC is making a clicking noise, including:
+An audible clicking noise is usually caused by an electrical issue.
+However, there could be a variety of other reasons that you’re hearing a clicking noise coming from your AC system, including:

 - Faulty Contactor

 - Dead Capacitor

 - Loose fan

 Below, we’ll dive into each of these issues in a little more detail so you can get a better idea of why your AC may potentially be making a clicking noise and what you can do to fix it.

 f you’d rather have a professional take a look at your AC, Patrick Riley technicians are here to help.
 We’ve been around for over 30 years, so we have solutions for all types of clicking or clunking noises.
 For our general AC repair pricing and process, you can check out our AC repair page.

 Your contactor plays the role of “operator” when it comes to your AC system.
 Your thermostat calls for cool air, and your contactor is in charge of turning on your outdoor AC unit.